-Arjun Kapoor Is Okay With All The Memes And Trolling But He Has Only One Complaint!
+Arjun Kapoor Is Okay With All The Memes And The Trolling But Has One Complaint!

-There are a few actor who are often under the radar of trollers and sadly, Arjun Kapoor is one of them.
-However, the actor is known for being a cool-headed and doesn't take memes/trolling to his heart until or unless someone hits him below the belt!
-He is currently looking forward to the release of his next film, Panipat - a film whose trailer was trolled mercilessly.
+There are a few actors who are often under the radar of trollers and sadly, Arjun Kapoor is one of them.
+However, the actor is known for being cool-headed and doesn't take memes/trolling to his heart unless someone hits him below the belt!
+He is currently looking forward to the release of his next, Panipat, the trailer of which was trolled mercilessly.

-In his recent tete-a-tete with Pinkvilla, when Arjun Kapoor was asked how does he feel when he comes across so many memes around his film, Panipat, the actor said that he's okay with the trollers making a meme on him.
+In his recent tete-a-tete with Pinkvilla, when Arjun Kapoor was asked about how he feels when he comes across so many memes around his film, the actor said that he's okay with the trollers making fun of him.
 But he feels sad to see memes on Sadashiv Rao.

 Arjun said, "I love memes.
 I am the first person who laughs at myself.
 I have done a roast, so one can imagine what I can do when it comes to being easy on yourself.
 My only thing is that when everyone wants to be sensitive about certain things that we have represented, nobody is being sensitive about the part that we are talking about martyrs who have laid their lives for the country."